What is in-flight turbulence, and when does it become dangerous for passengers and crews?

 Between 2009 and 2022, 163 people were injured seriously enough during turbulence events to require hospital treatment for at least two days, according to NTSB figures.
 Most of them were flight attendants, who are particularly at risk since they are more likely to be out of their seats during a flight.

-Investigations are underway into what happened during Tuesday’s Singapore Airlines flight.
-The carrier said the Boeing 777-300ER descended 6,000 feet in about three minutes after hitting severe turbulence over the Indian Ocean.
+Investigations are underway into what happened during Tuesday's Singapore Airlines flight.
+The carrier said the Boeing 777-300ER descended 6,000 feet s(around 1,800 meters) in about three minutes after hitting severe turbulence over the Indian Ocean.

 Preliminary casualty figures from the airport and a hospital in Bangkok, where the plane headed from London to Singapore landed in stormy weather, indicated that in addition to the one death, six or seven passengers were severely injured.
 Dozens of other travelers and crew members were reported to have suffered moderate or less serious injuries.

-Note: This story was first published on May 21, 2024.
-It was updated on May 22, 2024 to make clear that Embry-Riddle Aeronautical University professor Thomas Guinn intended to say that strong wind shear causes air to overturn, not overflow.